kojq/gal/README.md

 # Contribution

-Disrespect is not tolerated and a contribution is welcome as long as it does not violate `Limitations`.
+Disrespect is not tolerated.
+A contribution is welcome as long as it does not violate `Limitations`.